Sick child treated after migrant bus arrives in Philadelphia

 Texas Gov. Greg Abbott announced on Tuesday that Philadelphia would be the next destination for migrants the state is transporting from the U.S.-Mexico border by the thousands to Democratic-led locales, putting a new bus on the road a week after the Republican easily won reelection.

+U.S. officials stopped more than 2 million illegal border crossings in the last fiscal year, a record high that reflects the deteriorating economic and political conditions in some countries, along with the relative strength of the U.S. economy and uneven enforcement of Trump-era asylum restrictions.

+In the fiscal year that ended Sept.
+30, migrants at the U.S. border were stopped 2.38 million times, up 37% from 1.73 million times the year before.

-Advocates who greeted the group, which included 21 adults, said it was not clear how long the bus journey took, but one said it would typically take about 40 hours.
+Advocates who greeted the group in Philadelphia, which included 21 adults, said it was not clear how long the bus journey took, but one said it would typically take about 40 hours.

 “The important thing is they got to Philadelphia, and they were received with open arms,” said Emilio Buitrago of the nonprofit Casa de Venezuela.